 Coxwell Street heads south-west from the roundabout at the end of Marlborough Street.
-At what was the Eagle public house, before the junction with Coxwell Gardens opposite, it changes its name to Coxwell Road, earlier called Shrivenham Road.
-Faringdon’s last surviving toll gate was situated at some point along this road, it being a turnpike road to Bristol, Bath and Somerset, whose local upkeep had to be paid for.
+At what was the Eagle public house, before the junction with Coxwell Gardens opposite, it changes its name to Coxwell Road, earlier called Shrivenham Road, both nearby villages along the way.
+Faringdon’s last surviving toll gate was probably situated at this same point along this road, it being a turnpike road to Bristol, Bath and Somerset, whose local upkeep had to be paid for.

-This route was once the main road (A420) Oxford to Swindon, and onwards to Marlborough and Salisbury or Bath and Bristol before the bypass was built in 1979.
+This is one of the roads that made Faringdon the important five-way road junction of the past.
+It was once part of the main road (A420) from Oxford to Swindon, and onwards to Marlborough and Salisbury or Bath and Bristol before the bypass was built in 1979.

 1912.
 The crossroads at the bottom end of Coxwell Street.
 First photo – looking up the street.
 The ‘white’ buildings on the corner with Station Road on the left have now been demolished.
-The darker building further up the street may be the current cycle shop.
+The darker building further up the street is #3 the current cycle shop (photos below).
 On the right is the Methodist Church then the Duke of York public house.
 Second photo – looking back into town.
 On the left is the Methodist Church next to the Duke of York public house, licensee Michael Giannadrea.
 The inn was demolished and the new United Church now stands there.
 The left-hand turning is Gravel Walk, on the far side of it can be seen the White Hart with its inn sign standing on the corner.
 The road facing is Marlborough St. showing how the road is cut away at Arthurs Hill.
-To the right is Station Rd (now Park Rd), which lead to the railway station.
+To the right is Station Road, which led to the railway station.

 1990 & 2018.
 Quarry Engineering on the left through the iron gates; now the new terraced houses in the second photo, which are addressed as #7-9 Nichol Court.
 Previous owners were Ballard & Sons, blacksmith and wheelwright, who occupied it from at least 1895.
 The large white house at #7 in both photos is Ballards Cottage.
 The Ballards were followed by Frank Lane, then D.W.
 Lansdown, before Quarry Engineering took it over.
 The shop at #3 was originally a butcher shop and has changed many times since – various hair salons, party shop, bride shop, and now a bike shop.